 Before my sister's visit for our needle felting craft adventure I had decided to buy some of the Clover needle felting applique molds I had previously seen.
-One of the molds I had bought was the Clover Applique Mold, Rose Design, which is shown below:
+One of the molds I had bought was the Clover Applique Mold, Rose Design.

 While my sister was working on her free style needle felted landscape design I decided to try creating a pink rose using the rose mold.